Tree-sitter

 By default, specifying the symbols element without a path attribute will tell the syntax engine to look for a file named symbols.scm within your extension’s Queries/ folder.

-Within a symbols query, there are special capture names and variables which are used to mark the specific region of text to symbolicate as well as how the resulting symbol should behave.
+Within a symbols query, there are special capture names and metadata keys which are used to mark the specific region of text to symbolicate as well as how the resulting symbol should behave.

 Capture Description